centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 ### Step 2: Define access and discovery parameters

-Define the default monitoring server from which the discovery will be made (this can be overriden later using [mappers](#how-to-use-mappers)):
+Define the default monitoring server from which the discovery will be made.
+You can define different servers for various hosts according to criteria defined using [mappers](#how-to-use-mappers).

 ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-2.png)